davrot/pytutorial/PyBind11/direct/README.md

 ## Design corner stone

 It is the job of Python (Numpy or PyTorch) to provide the tensors from which we read and in which we write.
 In the cpp domain, we will use this matrices as the interface to Python.
 We are not allowed to change the sizes of these tensors.
 We are only allowed to change the content of the tensors.
+In addition we need to make sure that the matrices are in C_CONTIGUOUS shape.

 ## On the Python side